A Discriminative Latent-Variable Model for Bilingual Lexicon Induction: Parameter Estimation

+\paragraph{Exploiting Sparsity.} The solution given in \cref{prop:matching} requires use of the the Hungarian algorithm.
+Despite a runtime of $\bigO((\nsrc+\ntrg)^3)$, preliminary experimentation found it too slow for practical use with large vocabulary sizes.\footnote{For reference, in \cref{sec:experiments}, we learn bilingual lexicons between representations of 200,000 source and target language words.} Thus, we consider a sparsification heuristic.
 For each source word, most target words, however, are unlikely candidates for alignment.
-We thus propose to consider only the top $k$ most similar target words for alignment with every source word.
-We sparsify the graph by weighting the edges for all other words with $-\infty$.
-The remaining weights $w_{ij}$ are chosen as discussed above.
-We employ a version of the Jonker-Volgenant algorithm \cite{jonker1987shortest,volgenant1996linear}, which has been optimized for LAP on sparse graphs, to find the maximum-weight matching $\mathbf{m}^\star$ on $G$.\footnote{After acceptance to EMNLP 2018, Edouard Grave pointed out that Sinkhorn propagation \cite{adams2011ranking,mena2018learning} may have been a computationally more effective manner to deal with the latent matchings.}
+We thus only consider the top-$k$ most similar target words or alignment with every source word.
+After the sparsification, we employ a version of the Jonker--Volgenant algorithm \citep{jonker1987shortest,volgenant1996linear}, which has been optimized for bipartite matching on sparse graphs.\footnote{After acceptance to EMNLP 2018, Edouard Grave pointed out that Sinkhorn propagation \citep{adams2011ranking,mena2018learning} may have been a computationally more effective manner to deal with the latent matchings.}